WalletConnect/walletconnect-docs/docs/csharp/sign/dapp-usage.md

 var connectData = await dappClient.Connect(dappConnectOptions);
 ```

-You can grab the `Uri` for the connection request from `connectData`
+You can grab the `Uri` for the connection request from `connectData`.

 ```csharp
 ExampleShowQRCode(connectData.Uri);